msacouto-ffld/data6900-group-project/milestone-1/pdd.md

 ---

 ## Part 2: Opportunity Analysis (The Business Case)
-*Grading Criteria: Logically justifies why this is a good fit for GenAI.*

 ### 2.1 The 3-Filter Analysis
 | Activity                                                             | Pain (1-10) | Feasibility (1-10) | Risk (1-10) | Rationale                                                                                                       |